Tramadol Review: The Best Opioid for Pain?

 Tramadol is a drug in a class called analgesics, which relieve pain.
 It’s typically prescribed for severe pain disorders or for post-surgery recovery.

 Tramadol is the name for the generic version of the medication, but it’s also sold under branded names such as Ultram and Conzip.
-These terms all refer to the same active ingredient and we will use them interchangeably throughout this article.
+These terms all refer to the same active drug ingredient, so we will use them interchangeably throughout this article.

-Is tramadol actually proven to be effective for pain relief in medical studies?
+But is tramadol actually proven to be effective for pain relief in medical studies?
 Does it have side effects?
 How does it work?
-And how do real users describe its effects?
+And how do real users rate and describe its effects?

-A medical review of tramadol published in the Pharmacological Reports journal evaluated whether it was effective for reducing pain in patients suffering from chronic pain and in cancer patients.
-The publication is extremely extensive with 113 citations to existing medical research on the topic.
+A medical review published in the Pharmacological Reports journal evaluated whether or not the medication was effective for reducing pain in both chronic pain patients and cancer patients.

 A more concerning, though more rare, potential side effect of tramadol is serotonin syndrome, which can be fatal in some cases.
 Any medication which increases circulating levels of serotonin increases the risk for serotonin syndrome, and tramadol use can increase serotonin levels.

-medical review noted the following: “physicians should be aware of tramadol as a potential single-agent cause of serotonin syndrome.”
-The study authors did not report or predict a percentage of patients that may experience this side effect, but it’s almost certainly low based on the mechanics of the drug.
+A 2015 medical review noted the following: “physicians should be aware of tramadol as a potential single-agent cause of serotonin syndrome.”
+The study authors did not report or predict a percentage of patients that may experience this side effect.

-Due to the risk of serotonin syndrome, we feel strongly that patients on antidepressants should mention their use of this class of drugs to their doctor prior to being prescribed tramadol.
+Due to the risk of serotonin syndrome, we strongly recommend that patients on antidepressants should mention their use of this class of drugs to their doctor if they're prescribed tramadol.

 What Does Tramadol Feel Like?